Athletic Trainer Certified

 3. The athletic trainer will carry out all prescribed treatments and recommendations by the team/program/event physician.

-4. The athletic trainer will maintain NATA and CPR certification in accordance with those respective institutions.
+4. The athletic trainer will maintain BOC and CPR certification in accordance with those respective institutions.

 5. The athletic trainer will cover assigned pre-season physicals, sports games or matches, and related events under the supervision of the program manager.